 Another common shutter error will appear in the form of a command, "press shutter release again."
 If you experience this error, you might find that however many times you press the shutter release, your camera may not take photos.

 The most common cause for this has to do with the gear motor that controls the shutter release mechanism's tripping.
 Over time, it might become a little tight or contaminated.
 That may make it rigid and impossible to turn over, and calls for a little lubrication.

-To get started, turn off the camera, remove the battery and then remove the bottom base cover plate.
+To get started, turn off the camera, remove the battery, and then remove the bottom base cover plate.
 That will expose the gear motor which operates the shutter, which is the part that needs servicing.

 Remove all the screws that hold the base cover systematically then lightly move the gear and check if it is contaminated.
-Using a clean toothpick, move the gear upwards until you feel a friction.
+Using a clean toothpick, move the gear upwards until you feel friction.
 Stop and start moving downwards as you check for contamination.

 If you are unable to see any dirt, use a magnifying glass and remove anything trapped between the teeth.
 Keep repeating the process at least five times, rotating, and cleaning the gear thoroughly before lubricating.

-Apply a little grease while moving the gear backwards and forward to ensure optimal coverage.
+Apply a little grease while moving the gear backward and forward to ensure optimal coverage.
 Once again, move it at least five cycles to spread the grease until all teeth have a light cover of grease.